quiltdata/quilt/README.md

 # Troubleshooting

 ## Pandas Types
-By default, quilt build treats converts some file types (e.g., csv, tsv) to Pandas DataFrames using pandas.read_csv.
-Some files break pandas type guessing throwing exceptions.
+By default, `quilt build` converts some file types (e.g., csv, tsv) to Pandas DataFrames using `pandas.read_csv`.
+Some files break Pandas type guessing throwing exceptions.
 In that case, it's often helpful to include column types in build.yml by adding a `dtype` parameter:

 ```yaml
   contents: